TSandeepjoshi/TSandeepjoshi/README.md

 - 👀 I’m interested in ...software developer
 - 🌱 I’m currently learning ...basic coding
 - 💞️ I’m looking to collaborate on ...big company
-- 📫 How to reach me ...with my bi-data.
+- 📫 How to reach me ...with my bio-data.

 <!---
 TSandeepjoshi/TSandeepjoshi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.